Categorization Of Images.

-GIF: Serves best when used in illustraions, logos.
-It’s little outdated but is still in use because of it’s feature of animated GIF’s.
+GIF: Serves best when used in illustrations, logos.
+It’s little outdated but is still in use because of it’s a feature of animated gifs.

 PNG: Use it when you have to use the feature of transparency.
 Great for logos.

-SVG: use it when you have to use high quality graphics without loosing it’s details having minimum file size.
+SVG: use it when you have to use high-quality graphics without losing its details having minimum file size.